West Nile Virus

-West Nile Virus (WNV) is an enveloped, single-stranded RNA virus that belongs to the genus Flavivirus.
-It is a member of the Japanese encephalitis sero-complex of the family Flaviviridae, which also includes Japanese encephalitis virus, St. Louis encephalitis and Murray Valley encephalitis virus.
+West Nile Virus (WNV) is an enveloped, single-stranded RNA virus that belongs to the Flavivirus genus.
+WNV is a member of the Japanese encephalitis sero-complex, of the family Flaviviridae, which also includes Japanese encephalitis virus, St. Louis encephalitis and Murray Valley encephalitis virus.
 In nature, West Nile virus is maintained in a cycle between birds and mosquitoes.
 However, WNV can also be transmitted to incidental hosts such as humans, horses and other mammals by mosquito vectors.

 Currently, there is no licensed prophylactic vaccine or specific therapeutic treatment for West Nile virus infection in humans.
 Prevention of WNV infection is through vector control measures and the use of protective clothing to reduce human-to-human transmission.